eduardclt/MarsRoverTechChallenge/README.md

 # MarsRoverTechChallenge

-My soution for the google marsrovertechchallenge.
+My solution for the google marsrovertechchallenge.
 See the challenge here:
 https://code.google.com/archive/p/marsrovertechchallenge/

-## Instalation
+## Installation

 There are nothing that needs to be installed.
 Simply clone or download the project files and open index.html in your browser.
 Optionally, visit: https://eduardclt.github.io/ where the project is hosted.